coderefinery/mma/_episodes/02-overview.md

 In this tutorial we will take a closer look at two of these tools:

-- pybind11: it is possibly the simplest and most modern way to interface Python and C++.
+- pybind11: it is a modern, simple, and lightweight way to interface Python and C++.

 - CFFI: because it is modern, simple, non-intrusive (does not require modifying neither the Python nor the compiled code), and very general since almost any